DrK-Lo/lotterhoslabprotocols/discovery.md

 #### Getting started with Globus on your laptop

   * Download [Globus Connect Personal](https://www.globus.org/globus-connect-personal) for your laptop and follow the instructions to setup and configure your laptop as an endpoint
+  * Make sure to save your setup key, you'll need it again to open the Globus App on your computer
+  * If you get error messages, try restarting your Terminal

 #### Transferring files in Globus
  * Click on "File Manager"
  * In the upper right, click on the Double-Panel Icon.
 This will open two panels - choose the collections that you would like to transfer files between, and drag and drop!

+ - can view other's scratch directories and copy files, but not edit
+ - other users can view /research/lotterhos and edit/delete files
+ -

 #### Sharing endpoints